tarun-genAI/AlgoworksHackathon2025/README.md

-📄 PDF RAG App – AI Question Answering from Documents
+We’re excited to share the final results of our project,LLM GURU App – AI Question Answering from Documents.

-This project is a PDF-based Retrieval-Augmented Generation (RAG) system.
-Users can upload PDFs, which are then split into chunks, embedded using OpenAI, stored in Qdrant, and queried for context-aware answers.
-The system filters answers to only return those marked with labelValue 1.
+This system enables users to upload PDFs, process them into searchable chunks with OpenAI embeddings, It’s built for fast, scalable deployment and designed with open-source collaboration in mind.

 ⸻

 🚀 Features
 	•	📥 PDF Upload & Processing – Upload PDFs and auto-process their content.
 	•	🔎 Semantic Search – Query using OpenAI embeddings for precise context.
-	•	✅ Label Filtering – Returns only answers with labelValue 1.
 	•	📦 Qdrant Vector Store – Stores and retrieves embedded chunks efficiently.
 	•	📝 API Ready – Endpoints for uploading and querying PDFs.